oomorobe/lifeofschemin/README.md

+# CMSC 203 - Computer Science I Coursework
-# This repository contains my coursework for CMSC 203 (Computer Science I) at Montgomery College.
+This repository contains my coursework for CMSC 203 (Computer Science I) at Montgomery College.
 The course focuses on fundamental computer concepts and object-oriented programming using Java.
 Topics include:

 Object-oriented program development and design